FederatedAI/FATE/doc/federatedml_component/shap.md

 directions(go left or right), anonymous and directions of all host nodes together form a route table.

 2. Guest receives route table from host, and constructs a fake tree and an fake instance contains Guest features and Host Anonymous features.
-This fake tree will output the same results as an united tree when running algorithm 1.
+This fake tree will output the same results as a united tree when running algorithm 1.

 3. Running TreeSHAP on fake tree to get SHAP values of Guest features and Host anonymous features.